-By accepting Benefits under the Plan, you authorize and direct any person or institution that has provided services to you to furnish Columbia College and UnitedHealthcare with all information or copies of records relating to the services provided to you.
+By accepting Benefits under the Plan, you authorize and direct any person or institution that has provided services to you to furnish Columbia College and UnitedHealthcare with all information or copies of records relating to the services provided to you, including provider billing and provider payment records.
 Columbia College and UnitedHealthcare have the right to request this information at any reasonable time.
 This applies to all Covered Persons, including enrolled Dependents whether or not they have signed the Participant's enrollment form.
 Columbia College and UnitedHealthcare agree that such information and records will be considered confidential.